scaffold-dot/scaffold-dot/README.md

 yarn deploy
 ```

 This command deploys a test smart contract to the Paseo Passet Hub.
-Local dev chain and deployment coming soon.

 4. Copy the generated contract information, located in hardhat/ignition/deployments, to nextjs/contracts/externalContracts.ts.
 Will be automated soon.